Evergreen0929/Mid-Term-Project/README.md

 Object detection models can be found [here](https://pan.baidu.com/s/1EGOhBNv_k0YCE1qE187cBw), extracting code: `uieb`.
 (Update! models train from scratch and finetuned with Imagenet and Coco pretrained backbone respectively.)

+## Semantic Segmentation
+Inference with HRNet-w48+OCR pretrained on Cityscapes.
+Code in `./HR-Net-Semantic-Segmentation`.
+Introduction of HRNet+OCR series can be found here.

 ## Contact
 19307140032@fudan.edu.cn